GunnarKarlsson/rust-fps-game-prototype/README.md

 - Enemy movement, line-of-sight shooting, and level progression
 - Projectile effects and particle explosions
 - Health and shield pickups
-- On-screen HUD (health, shield, level) and minimap
+- On-screen HUD (health, shield, level) and a minimap

 ## Screenshots